frlender/Jandas/API.md

 min(axis:0|1=0): Series<number>
 // other functions are similarly defined
 ```
 A collection of functions to compute statistics on the `axis` dimension.
 The default is to compute statistics for each row.
-They are implemented as wrappers around the corresponding functions in the [d3.array](https://github.com/d3/d3-array) package.
+They are implemented as wrappers around the corresponding functions in the [simple-statistics](https://github.com/simple-statistics/simple-statistics) package.
+The `std` and `var` functions are implemented using the `sampleStandardDeviation` and `sampleVariance` functions in the package.
 These functions are intended to use for DataFrame with numeric values only.

 \
 **DataFrame.sort_values**